Newton's cradle: Commercial use

 There is much confusion over the origins of the modern Newton's cradle.
 Marius J. Morin has been credited as being the first to name and make this popular executive toy.
 However, in early 1967, an English actor, Simon Prebble, coined the name "Newton's cradle" (now used generically) for the wooden version manufactured by his company, Scientific Demonstrations Ltd. After some initial resistance from retailers, they were first sold by Harrods of London, thus creating the start of an enduring market for executive toys.
 Later a very successful chrome design for the Carnaby Street store Gear was created by the sculptor and future film director Richard Loncraine.

 Large devices

 The largest cradle device in the world was designed by MythBusters and consisted of five one-ton concrete and steel rebar-filled buoys suspended from a steel truss.
-The buoys also had a steel plate inserted in between their two-halves to act as a "contact point" for transferring the energy; this cradle device did not function well because concrete is not elastic so most of the energy was lost to a heat buildup in the concrete.
+The device did not function efficiently because the collisions were insufficiently elastic and a substantial amount of kinetic energy was lost.
 A smaller-scale version constructed by them consists of five 6 in chrome steel ball bearings, each weighing 33 lb, and is nearly as efficient as a desktop model.

 The cradle device with the largest-diameter collision balls on public display was visible for more than a year in Milwaukee, Wisconsin, at the retail store American Science and Surplus (see photo).
 Each ball was an inflatable exercise ball 26 in in diameter (encased in steel rings), and was supported from the ceiling using extremely strong magnets.
 It was dismantled in early August 2010 due to maintenance concerns.